Lucyyyr/Eyetracking_EL_Science/README.md

 # Benny the Icicle — Eye Tracking Reading Study

 A browser-based eye tracking experiment for reading research.
-Participants read a 10-page illustrated story ("Benny the Icicle") in one of two conditions while their gaze is recorded via webcam using a custom landmark-based gaze tracker built on [MediaPipe Tasks Vision](https://developers.google.com/mediapipe).
+Participants read a 10-page story ("Benny the Icicle") in one of two conditions while their gaze is recorded via webcam using a custom landmark-based gaze tracker built on [MediaPipe Tasks Vision](https://developers.google.com/mediapipe).
 Gaze data is exported as a CSV at the end of each session.

 ---